AndyyAD/Food-order-App/README.md

 It's a long and nested code so I have tried to describe every element using its class name.
 If you get confused check out the class name of the element.

+## How to navigate the code
+When you open the main folder (src) you'll find a component folder which will have three more folder.
+The main folder of those three is the filterbox (yeah I know it should be the dashboard one).
+Inside you will find seperate CSS and JS folder for all three.
+The dashboard and pricebox is imported to filterbox to make it easier to write the code.
+Every file is arranged and kept in their respectative folders.
+So, I don't think it will be a problem for you to navigate.

 ## Features
 1) Responsive
 2) Implemented Pagination